 Are there financial incentives available for building an ADU? |

-Yes, the City offers grants through the Community Improvement Plan’s Accessory Dwelling Unit (ADU) Program to offset project costs.
+The City offers grants through the Community Improvement Plan’s Accessory Dwelling Unit (ADU) Program to offset project costs.
 The grant covers up to 70 per cent of eligible costs, with a maximum of $40,000 for interior units and $80,000 for exterior units.
 The total cumulative value of ADU incentives per property shall not exceed $80,000.
 This grant is awarded on a first-come, first-serve basis depending on funding availability.
+Funding for the grant program has been depleted for 2025.
 For full details, please visit the City’s Community Improvement Plan website. |

 Can I use an ADU for short-term rentals? |